We wish your children every success in the year ahead. Please feel free to come and see us with any concerns that you may have.

 P.E. kit should be in school EVERY day.

-The weekly planning preparation and assessment time will occur on Thursday afternoons when the children will be taught by Mrs Norris and Ms Billson.
+The weekly planning preparation and assessment time will occur on Thursday afternoons when the children will be taught by Ms Billson, Ms Holmes and Mrs Anderson.

 In Autumn Term we are Aiming High.
 We will follow Sir Edmund Hillary’s adventure to conquer Everest through reading David Hill’s “First to the Top, imagining how it would feel to stand on the 'roof of the world' and writing our own diary entries.
 We then go on to study the wonderful language and imagery in Jackie Morris' book “The Snow Leopard”, writing our own version of the story before going on to write persuasive pieces to save this mysterious and endangered species.

 Topic work will teach children key Geographical skills in how to locate mountains on a world map, understanding how these magnificent land forms are made and learning about Mountain environments around the world in order to compare them with those here in the UK.

 During this term, the children are encouraged to reach some of their own personal goals and challenge themselves during the outward bound experience held at Bowles in November.

 This half term we will be exploring Ancient Greece!
 Basing much of our learning on the story of Odysseus, we will be journeying across the Greek world.
 Our writing will build up towards an exciting police report into Odysseus’ mysterious disappearance from his home of Ithaca.
 In science, we will be looking at various forces (such as air resistance and gravity).

 In our DT learning we will be designing, building and evaluating our own moving mechanisms.
 These will include levers and linkages.

 To finish our topic, we will be having our own fantastic Greek Day – including food, art and history!